jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 The pluggable device mechanism contains device discovery and creation process which creates a `PluggableDevice` object and `PluggableDeviceExecutor` object for each PluggableDevice Backend.

-With the RFC, existing tensorflow GPU programs can run on a plugged device without the user changing the code.
+With the RFC, existing TensorFlow GPU programs can run on a plugged device without the user changing the code.
 The diagram 2 describes the workflow of TensorFlow with device plugin, it shows how a simple GPU program runs on the pluggable device.
 <div align="center">
 <img src=20200624-pluggable-device-for-tensorflow/gpu_example.png>
 </div>